dotsara/is-the-name/README.md

 * _a certain kind of suburban basement ethos_ (from _New Republic_'s article, ["The GameStop Saga Shows How Casino Capitalism Is Eating the World"](https://newrepublic.com/article/161082/gamestop-saga-shows-casino-capitalism-eating-world))
    - This would definitely have to be a _Stranger Things_-esque vaporwave album, right?
 * _A better line of work than motherfucking vigilance_ (from [Dessa](https://twitter.com/dessadarling)'s song ["Fire Drills"](https://dessa.bandcamp.com/track/fire-drills))
+* _The sonic energy exhaled in the interior_ (from [the explanation on auralizations](https://hagiasophia.stanford.edu/) in a project about the Hagia Sophia)

 ## Epigraphs